If you are in immediate danger, call 911. Explain why you are in fear, even if the action seems harmless, such as leaving you a gift.

 Take threatsseriously.
 Danger is generally higher when the stalker talks about suicide or murder, or when a victim tries to leave or end the relationship.

 Get connected with a local victim advocate, a domestic violence program, or a rape crisis program to talk through your options and discuss safety planning.
-Call the National Domestic Violence Hotline at 1–800–799–SAFE or visit the National Center for Victims of Crime to learn more about safety planning.
+Call the National Domestic Violence Hotline at 1–800–799–SAFE to learn more about safety planning.

 Develop a safety plan, including things like changing your routine, arranging a place to stay, and having a friend or relative go places with you.
 Also, decide in advance what to do if the stalker shows up at your home, work, school, or somewhere else.
 Tell people how they can help you.